StackStorm/st2docs/docs/source/__auth_usage.rst

 Note that if the TTL requested is greater than maximum allowed TTL in st2 configuration, you'd get an error.

-If you don't want to retrieve a new token and configure the environment variable every time you start a new shell session, you can put your StackStorm credentials in the CLI configuration file and the CLI will automatically authenticate, retrieve and cache the auth token for you.
+If you don't want to retrieve a new token and configure the environment variable every time you start a new shell session, you can put your |st2|
+credentials in the CLI configuration file and the CLI will automatically authenticate, retrieve and cache the auth token for you.